-Research is conducted through an extensive network of collaborating primary and secondary schools in or near Kingston-upon-Thames and with other universities, organisations, charities and hospitals in the UK and overseas: University of Sussex; University of Brighton; Middlesex University; University of Birmingham; University of Nottingham; Durham University; UCL; Institute of Education; University of Surrey; CBCD, Birkbeck, University of London; King's College London Institute of Psychiatry, Psychology & Neuroscience; University of Oxford; Goldsmiths University of London; Newcastle University; University of Warwick; NHS forensic services; Hamad Medical Corporation (HMC hospital).
+Research is conducted through an extensive network of collaborating primary and secondary schools in or near Kingston-upon-Thames and with other universities, organisations, charities and hospitals in the UK and overseas: University College London (UCL); Institute of Education; Durham University; Queen's University Belfast; University of Surrey; CBCD, Birkbeck, University of London; King's College London Institute of Psychiatry, Psychology & Neuroscience; University of Oxford; Goldsmiths College, University of London; Newcastle University; University of Warwick; NHS forensic services; Hamad Medical Corporation (HMC hospital).